Samsung Take-Back & Recycling (STAR) Program

 6. Do consumers have to pay for getting their electronics recycled ?

 Consumers do not have to pay any fee for recycling of Samsung electronic products sold/used in India.

 7. Is there any monetary benefit/discount linked to this take-back and recycling program?

 As of now there is no monetary benefit/discount linked to this program.
 The main benefit of this program is cleaner, safer and greener environment.

 8. What are the negative effects of improper recycling and dismantling of old electrical & electronic items?

 (i) If the material is not disposed in proper manner, then it may cause health risks and damage to environment.

 (ii) Presence of heavy metals such as cadmium, lead etc and other toxic substances may pose risk to health and environment.

-(iii) Hazardous substance like compressor oils, lead in CRT etc can cause serious harm to environment if directly exposed to the atmosphere.
+(iii) Hazardous substance like mercury in cold cathode fluorescent lamp (CCFL) in LCD TV, lead in CRT etc can cause serious harm to environment if directly exposed to the atmosphere.

 (iv) Batteries contain hazardous elements which may affect the health & environment, if not disposed off properly.

 9. How to safely handle the product while disposing off??

 (i) Old defective product should be kept separately from other products.

 (ii) Product should not be dropped in garbage bins containing municipal waste.

 (iii) It should be handed over to manufacturer or authorized recycler for safe recycling.

-(iv) Product should not be handed over to any recycler who does not have proper recycling facilities.
+(iv) Product should not be handed over to any recycler who does not have proper recycling facilities or authorization from government.

 10. What are health hazards and effects on environment if the product is dismantled by the consumer themselves?

 All electronic products are safe to use, but if consumer dismantles or breaks them, they might be exposed to health hazards due to the chemical substances present in the products, which further can pollute the environment.

 Recycling is the first step towards environment protection.